Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Related Work

 \section{Related Work}

 Our method is closely related to occluded person ReID and feature pruning in vision transformers.

 \textbf{Occluded Person ReID}.
 The task of Occluded Person ReID is to find the same person under different cameras while the target pedestrian is obscured.
-The current methods are mainly divided into two categories, \ie, extra-clues based methods and feature reconstruction based methods.
+The current methods are mainly divided into two categories, \ie extra-clues based methods and feature reconstruction based methods.
 The extra-clues based methods locate non-occluded areas of the human body by prior knowledge cues, \eg human pose~\cite{miao2019pose, gao2020pose, wang2020high, wang2022pose, miao2021identifying} and human segments~\cite{huang2020human, cai2019multi}.
-Miao \etal~\cite{miao2019pose} generate a Gaussian key-point heatmap to guide the network to focus on the regions without occlusion.
-Wang \etal~\cite{wang2020high} employ the key-point heatmap to extract the semantic local features as a graph node.
-Wang \etal~\cite{wang2022pose} combine patch and key-point information to enhance local patch features.
-However, the extra-clues based approach easily fails in the case of heavy occlusion and multi-person occlusion.
-Another approach is based on feature reconstruction, which generally consists of two phases: the generation of occluded features and the reconstruction for the occluded features.
+Another approach is based on feature reconstruction.
 Hou \etal~\cite{hou2021feature} locate occluded human parts by key-points and propose Region Feature Completion (RFC) to recover the semantics of occluded regions in feature space.
 Xu \etal~\cite{xu2022learning} extract occluded features with pose information and propose Feature Recovery Transformer (FRT) to recover the occluded features using the visible semantic features in the k-nearest gallery neighbors.
-Yu \etal~\cite{yu2021neighbourhood} split features into several parts by human segments, then employ outlier-removable graph neural network (OR-GNN) to reconstruct full-body feature representation with gallery memory.
-Nevertheless, the above methods rely heavily on extra human information for feature generation and reconstruction.
 In contrast, our approach adaptively removes interference from occluders and background according to correlation within the class token attention, which generalizes better to various occlusion situations.